Royal Thai Marine Corps

-The Royal Thai Marine Corps or RTMC (หน่วยบัญชาการนาวิกโยธิน) are the marines of the Royal Thai Navy.
-The Royal Thai Marine Corps was founded in 1932, when the first battalion was formed with the assistance of the United States Marine Corps.
+The Royal Thai Marine Corps or RTMC (หน่วยบัญชาการนาวิกโยธิน) are the marines of the Royal Thai Navy (RTN).
+The Royal Thai Marine Corps was founded in 1932, when the first battalion was formed with the assistance of the United States Marine Corps (USMC).
 It was expanded to a regiment in 1940 and was in action against communist guerrillas throughout the 1950s and 1960s.
-During the 1960s the United States Marine Corps assisted in its expansion into a brigade.
-The Royal Thai Marine Corps saw action on the Malaysian border in the 1970s, and has now been increased to four brigades.
+During the 1960s the USMC assisted in its expansion into a brigade.
+The RTMC saw action on the Malaysian border in the 1970s, and has now been increased to four brigades.

 History

-Historically, there was no distinction in Siam between soldiers and marines, with the army performing both functions.
+Historically, there was no distinction in the Kingdom of Siam between soldiers and marines, with the army performing both functions.
 The first "Thahan Ma-Rine", meaning "Marine Soldiers", were formed in 1833, during the reign of King Rama III.
 "Ma-Rine" was simply a transliteration of the English word.
 The development of the modern Thai Marine Corps can be divided into three periods: